erikk03/seeSea/be/ships-spring-example/README.md

 # seeSea – Backend (Spring Boot Java + MSSQL)

-This is the backend for the **SeeSea** project, built with Spring Boot, Java, MSSQL and many more!
+This is the backend for the **seeSea** project, built with Spring Boot, Java, MSSQL and many more!

 ---